nealcrook/nascom/sdcard/host_programs/README.md

 intercepted are limited to a maximum size of 64Kbyte.

 3. This utility would work just as well on a real floppy-disk version of PolyDos.

+### SDOFF

+Shut down the SDcard so that it (should be) quiescent on the PIO

+    $ SDOFF

+The idea is to allow some other piece of hardware to use the PIO.
+Specifically developed and tested with the Bits&PCs EPROM programmer.

+Obviously, before running this program you need to get everything you need into memory (the EPROM programming software and the data to be programmed).

+In order to restart the SDcard you need to reset it then reset the NASCOM and re-boot PolyDos.
+Even if you have (eg) uploaded an EPROM to RAM, it should be possible to restart and then save the EPROM image with no risk of corruption - certainly this seems to work reliably on my NASCOM 2.